 Figure It Out: Getting From Information to Understanding by Stephen Anderson and Karl Fast

 Great book on how we make sense of the world.
 Lots of useful implications for designers.
-(Disclosure: both co-authors are friends.)
+(Disclosure: both co-authors are friends and I received this book for free as a previous Rosenfeld Media/Two Waves author.)

 Reagan: The Life by H.W.
 Brands